 If you return to work for the same employer after six months, Plan rules assume that you did intend to retire permanently at the time you stopped working, unless the Pension Trust receives satisfactory proof that:

 These retirement rules do not mean that you can never return to covered employment after you retire.
 Once you retire from employment, you may return to work in covered or non-covered employment.
-However, you will forfeit your right to receive your retirement benefit payment for any calendar month when you work in suspendible covered or non-covered employment and the hours you work equal or exceed your applicable hours limit.
+However, you will forfeit your right to receive your retirement benefit payment for any calendar month when you work in suspendible covered or non-covered employment and the hours you work equal or exceed your applicable hours limit, subject to the Plan's three-month rule (discussed in the Working After You Retire section).

 These rules only apply up to age 65.
 Here is more information about your Plan’s suspension of benefits rule.